DeveloperDunne/Walkies/README.md

   - The fonts were taken from [Fonts.google.com](https://fonts.google.com/)

   - The image of what the website looks on different devices was taken from [Am I Responsive?](https://ui.dev/amiresponsive)

+# Acknowledgements

+- Ideas were taken from the Code Institute's Coffee House and Love Running projects.
+- My mentor, Medale Oluwafemi for his guidance and support.